AdobeDocs/experience-platform.en/help/query-service/api/alert-subscriptions.md

 >[!IMPORTANT]
 >
->You can pass up to five email IDs in a single request.
+>You can pass up to five Adobe registered email IDs in a single request.
 To subscribe more than five users to an alert, subsequent requests must be made.

 **API format**